CulturesSupports/CulturesSupports/README.md

 --------------

+a corrupt video leaks some other images from
+- parties
-a corrupt video leaks some other images from parties to streets trips on local areas where they party and stay happy and invites tourism
+- streets trips on local areas
+- where they party and stay happy and invites tourism
+- go for party and drinking
+- outside eating resturants
 - are you knowing about this corruptions